All Episodes

 And the United States will find itself many, many years behind China.

-And by that time it will be too late because China will have established its manufacturing and market dominance in the areas that are ripe for automation, such as manufacturing solar panels, for example, or manufacturing robots for that matter, or manufacturing EVs, or manufacturing battery systems, telecom systems, even uh microchips for training AI.
+And by that time, it will be too late because China will have established its manufacturing and market dominance in the areas that are ripe for automation, such as manufacturing solar panels, for example, or manufacturing robots for that matter, or manufacturing EVs, or manufacturing battery systems, telecom systems, even microchips for training AI.

-China's got its own microchip uh technology too.
+China's got its own microchip technology too.

 It doesn't need to be NVIDIA for everything.

-China's robots will be more capable and they'll be lower cost, and they'll be churned out in much larger numbers.
+China's robots will be more capable and they'll be lower cost and they'll be churned out in much larger numbers.

 So that's going to cause even more of a trade imbalance between the United States and China.